bitemyapp/fp-course/README.md

 instead.
 [Instructions](ops/README.md) for automatically building a virtual machine are available in this repository for your convenience.

-1. Install the Glasgow Haskell Compiler (GHC) version 8.0.2.
+1. [Install Stack](https://haskellstack.org/) which will manage your compiler versions automatically and enable you to build this project.

 2. Change to the directory containing this document.

-3. Execute the command `ghci`, which will compile and load all the source code.
+3. Execute the command `make ghci`, which will compile and load all the source code.
    You may need to set permissions on the root directory and the ghci configuration file, `chmod go-w .ghci ./`.